protokol/collectibles-mobile/README.md

 Copy .env.template to .env and configure properly
 Keep REACT_APP_PAPER_COINS_FAUCET_SENDER_PASSPHRASE empty to disable Faucet funcionality

+Be sure you don't publish any passphrase for real money production environments

 ### Development Environment Setup

 Run `npm start` for a dev server.
 The application will open in your default browser.